Women's studies: Standpoint theory

-Standpoint theory, also classified as feminist standpoint theory, developed in the 1980s as a way of critically examining the production of knowledge and its resulting effects on practices of power.
+Standpoint theory, also classified as feminist standpoint theory, developed in the 1980s as a way of critically examining the production of knowledge and its effects on practices of power.
 Standpoint theory operates from the idea that knowledge is socially situated and underrepresented groups and minorities have historically been ignored or marginalized when it comes to the production of knowledge.
 Emerging from Marxist thought, standpoint theory argues for analysis that challenges the authority of political and social "truths".
 Standpoint theory, assumes that power lies solely within the hands of the male gender as the process of decision making in society is constructed exclusively for, and by men.
 An example of where standpoint theory presents itself in society is through the processes of political analysis, as this field of study is almost entirely controlled by men.
-Furthermore, from a Marxist viewpoint, Karl Marx had expressed a notion in which believed that those in power have the inability to understand the perspectives of those whom they hold power.
-Providing that standpoint theory acknowledges the male incapability of understanding the oppression in which women face in society.
+Furthermore, from a Marxist viewpoint, Karl Marx had expressed a notion in which believed that those in power cannot understand the perspectives of those whom they hold power.
+Providing that standpoint theory acknowledges the male incapability of understanding the oppression that women face in society.